UniqueNetwork/unique-sdk/packages/web/README.md

 ### Public endpoints

-You can use public endpoints for access Unique Web:
+Use the following public endpoints for Unique Web acces:

 #### Opal
 ```